Right now only, you can buy the course for a 10% discount.

 • Investments.
 Illegal earnings lead to expensive assets, such as real estate, property, vehicles, jewelry, and artworks.

 It’s crucial to underline that money laundering 3 steps can overlap.
 On the other hand, not every case contains these phases.
-Malefactors are looking for new ways and build personal visions of illegal activity.
-However, striving to verify the source of funds, create know-your-customers protocols, and dedicate attention to ambiguous events will minimize risks.
+Malefactors are looking for new ways and build personal visions of illegal activity, laundering dirty money or legalizing illegal funds.

 How Regulatory Technology Enhances the Payment Chain Tracking

 The regtech, as a part of fintech, utilizes artificial intelligence and information technology for advanced regulatory processes.
 Special tools control real-time transactions and determine issues.
 Early identification decreases the scale of the negative consequences and prevents loss of funds or data breaches.
 Prolific cooperation with financial institutions occurs via cloud computing and includes information sharing.
-It helps to receive expertise from appropriate entities for choosing the right strategies.
-Let’s take a look at examples of regulatory technology functions that can confront money laundering placement layering integration stages:

 • Compliance.
 This set involves risk management or assessment, overseeing processed data, and submitting reports without any impact on architecture.